 You’re going about your life, maintaining the status quo.
-You’re in the Pit of Ignorance (don’t worry).
+You’re in the Pit of Ignorance (don’t worry…we’ll explain what this means).
 Then one day, you learn about “the big idea.”
 It blows your mind!
 The world is your oyster!
 You are filled with motivation, and it makes you want to achieve a new goal.
 You’re on the Peak of Enlightenment, but only momentarily.

 Because you then realize: this goal is harder than you thought.
 It will take time.
 There’s no substitute for hard work and time.
 A long period of monotony ensues.
 You must slog through the Valley of Drudgery.